 But with all this instinct mantra, remember your brand nature and tone of voice.
-Do your best to share Instagram content that would appeal to your followers’ nature but reflect your brand at the same time.
+Do your best to share Instagram content that would appeal to your followers’ nature but reflect your brand simultaneously.
 Authenticity is key.

-But even if your Instagram profile is not about food, travel, or fashion, you still can appeal to the above instincts with your content.
+But even if your Instagram profile is not about food, travel, or fashion, your content can still appeal to the above instincts.
 Just use corresponding words in captions:

 Both are among the top Instagram trends this year.
 They increase engagement on Instagram far better than traditional images and bring more Instagram likes and comments.